 Pick Report must include the information associated with the spatial object limited to the area of the cursor pick.
 For example, information related to accuracy.

-Complex or Simple Attributes with private visibility must not be included.
+Complex or Simple Attributes with private feature catalogue visibility must not be included.
+If visibility is not defined then it must be assumed to be public.

 All features with identical interoperabilityIdentifier values must be presented together and merged.

 Descriptions of attributes and their values, available in the feature catalogue, must be shown on demand.

-Abbreviations

-Text abbreviations [Informative]

-The abbreviations in Table 5 are used on the ECDIS display by the portrayal catalogue.